-At the end of fiscal year 2019 the City had \$62,982,141 net of accumulated depreciation invested in land, improvements other than buildings, infrastructure, buildings and machinery and equipment.
-The following table shows fiscal year 2019 and 2018 balances (net of accumulated depreciation):
+At the end of fiscal year 2023 the City had \$65,513,422 net of accumulated depreciation invested in land, improvements other than buildings, infrastructure, buildings and machinery and equipment.
+The following table shows fiscal year 2023 and 2022 balances (net of accumulated depreciation):

-Governmental Activities Increase (Decrease) 2019 2018 Land \$672,694 \$672,694 \$0 Construction in Progress 3,506,097 294,372 3,211,725 Buildings 11,069,444 11,069,444 0 Improvements Other than Buildings 3,350,041 3,341,042 8,999 Machinery and Equipment 11,145,637 10,795,098 350,539 Infrastructure 116,169,810 115,437,601 732,209 Less: Accumulated Depreciation (82,931,582) (80,011,104) (2,920,478) Totals \$62,982,141 \$61,599,147 \$1,382,994
+Governm Activit Increase (Decrease) 2023 2022 Land \$647,208 \$700,194 (\$52,986) Construction in Progress 1,010,688 212,049 798,639 Buildings 15,884,073 15,884,073 0 Improvements Other than Buildings 3,856,026 3,401,641 454,385 Machinery and Equipment 15,390,436 13,679,839 1,710,597 Infrastructure 120,496,488 120,650,873 (154,385) Less: Accumulated Depreciation (91,771,497) (89,348,400) (2,423,097) Totals \$65,513,422 \$65,180,269 \$333,153

 The City continues to concentrate on the timeliness and the way in which the City specs and bids out its road, sidewalk and sewer projects.
-The expenditures for many of the road improvements are substantially lower as interest rates, materials, and more efficient labor practices assist in driving down the costs.
+The expenditures for many of the road improvements are substantially lower as interest rates, materials, and more efficient labor practices assist in driving down the costs in 2023 to offset the supply chain increases resulting from shortages.
 The efficiency instituted throughout the bid process has proven to save the City numerous dollars in capital costs.
 As a result, the added improvements to the infrastructure decrease the overall balance after removing the more costly previous improvements.
-A new Fire Building Improvement Project was awarded in the spring of 2019 and completion is anticipated in the fall of 2020.
 The City also budgets for continuous maintenance on its infrastructure to extend useful life when applicable.

 Annual capital outlays are examined for the objective to potentially reduce or contain future operating costs and maintain financial flexibility.
 During past years, the City was able to successfully meet this objective.
 Examples of this include the 2011 completion of a lower level Municipal Court annex within City Hall and the 2012 conversion of the Brainard Pool into a Spray Ground.
 Numerous technological advancements have stepped up to replace the continuous and rising labor costs of manual processes.
 Repurposing facilities already maintained by the City was an effective way to control costs and maintain financial flexibility moving into the future.
-Improvements made to some facilities in 2019 remained limited as the City implemented plans to fund a more costly improvement to the Fire Department structure.

 These limited improvements included flat roof replacements, upgrades to heating and cooling system controls, storm water pump controls, led lighting, and condenser units, which all provide future cost benefits that reduce the City's overall consumption.
 This forward thinking has allowed the City to take advantage of the buyer's market and in 2015/2016 to acquire real property adjacent to City Hall.
 The purchase of property provides the City with the ability to remain flexible and to continue to take advantage of key economic opportunities during downward market trends.
 These acquisitions allowed the City to make future improvements that re-purpose existing facilities as well as constructing a new Fire Building on an existing platform to further enhance high level services.

-Management's Discussion and Analysis For the Year Ended December 31, 2019
+Management's Discussion and Analysis For the Year Ended December 31, 2023